Eating Disorders

 • Binge-Eating Disorder and atypical Binge-Eating Disorder / OSFED

 Although it is always best to address these disorders as soon as possible, it is never “too late” to recover.
 It will take consistent effort and it is hard work to recover, but it is also hard work to keep living with these disorders.
-We know that some people have several ‘goes’ at therapy before they can really commit to recovery, and we are here to help.

 If you are looking for information about these disorders, we recommend the Butterfly Foundation or Inside Out.